-If you still can't compile/run PVM, then you may need to talk to the PVM developers to see about porting it to your system.
+If you still can't compile or run PVM, then you may need to talk to the PVM developers to see about porting it to your system.
 In the meantime, you can still run Wind-US in single processor mode (see #3).

 cp: cannot create /usr/local/wind/wind-dev/include/ADF.h: Permission denied.What is the problem?

-By default (for security reasons, I believe), IVMS assigns only "read" permission to the files it sends you.
+By default (for security reasons, I believe), the source files only have "read" permission enabled.
 Thus, when the make system tries to do an operation which results in a "write" (which happens mostly when it's setting up the include directory), an error results and the system screeches to a halt.
 The solution is to make sure that you have write permission for all files and directories under $WIND_DEV.

 Program aborting due failure in common I/O library call.
 Subroutine called: CFRWFC ADF 54: A node-id of 0.0 is not valid.What should I do?

 The cause of this problem has been traced to a change in the default floating point exception mode for R12000 systems.
 R10000 and R4400 SGI systems are not affected.